Pedestrian Accident Lawyer in NYC

 Were You Injured In A Pedestrian Accident In NYC?

-In the immediate aftermath of a pedestrian accident in New York City, a very specific set of actions should be taken in order to ensure that your safety and well-being are protected.
+In the immediate aftermath of a pedestrian accident in New York City, a very specific set of actions should be taken to ensure that your safety and well-being are protected.
 The sooner you act, the better chance you stand of receiving compensation for your injuries, which makes it important to act quickly.
 Working with a New York pedestrian accident lawyer at our firm could be extremely beneficial to your case.

 So as not to be blamed for the accident, you should contact your local law enforcement agency immediately following the accident.
 You should not leave the scene of the accident until help has arrived, nor should anyone else involved.
 At this time, it would also be wise to collect personal information from the other persons involved in the accident, including names and phone numbers.